 Facebook has always been about connecting people – friends and families – and creating an environment that supports and encourages meaningful interaction.
 Over the years, naturally this has changed a little as a result of it’s growth and they’ve noticed that individuals are scrolling through more passively and that this actually has an effect on people’s sense of wellbeing.

 Over recent years the community has also fed back to Facebook that they don’t like being overly sold too by businesses and brands, so it’s unsurprising that they are really starting to re-focus on the community side of their network, connecting people and prioritising content that will be more insightful, more beneficial and more meaningful to the user.

 For me, this is a great thing!
 This is Facebook reflecting on what they wanted to be and what’s happening.
 Ultimately they want their users to spend more time on the platform of course, but like any good business, they want to make sure that that experience is a positive one, and when you sit within a company that connects over 1 billion people across the globe, you have to take responsibility for what that looks like.

 In short in means you’re going to have to work harder to get your content seen.
-More than ever you really do need consider what you’re saying and when you’re saying it (again – this can only be a positive.
-Gone will be the days when people are just publishing for the sake of it ‘Happy Friday’ ‘Happy Monday’ etc and gone will be the days when people think that posting every single a day, perhaps multiple times a day is necessary.
+More than ever you really do need consider what you’re saying and when you’re saying it.
+Again – this can only be a positive.
+Gone are the days when people are just publishing for the sake of it ‘Happy Friday’ ‘Happy Monday’ etc. Gone are the days when people think that posting every single a day, perhaps multiple times a day is necessary.
 (By the way, this has never been a winning tactic!)

-Sorry, what I should say maybe is gone are the days that we’ll have to passively scroll past all these posts because moving forward, we just won’t see them in the news feed.
+What I should say is, gone are the days we’ll have to passively scroll past all these posts.
+Moving forward, we just won’t see them in the news feed.

 Oh and if you haven’t had the memo yet…video isn’t going aware. and neither is live.
 Once you’ve brainstormed some ideas that fit into the topics above, then think about how you portray that through video.